itssHimanshuAgarwal/moodforge/README.md

 # MoodForge

-**You know the sound.
-You just can't say it.**

-MoodForge lets you discover music through emotion, generate it with AI, and edit it by voice.
+**Every AI music tool looks the same: a text box.
+Type what you want..**

+Get a song.
+Don’t like it?
+Type again.
+But before words, we only had music.

 ---

 ## The Problem

-Every AI music tool has the same interface: a text box.
-Type what you want.
-Get a song.
-Don't like it?
-Type again.

-People don't think about music in words.
-They think in feelings.
-When forced to describe sound in a prompt, they fail.
-Creators spend 4-5 hours editing after generation.
-The average user regenerates 5-10 times per project hoping something lands.
+But what if you don’t know how to describe the feeling you want to create?

+Music is not language-first.
+Music is emotion-first.

+Humans don’t think about music in words, we experience it through sensation, mood, and memory.
+When we’re forced to translate a feeling into a prompt, something gets lost.

 We call this the **intent articulation gap**, you know what you want when you hear it, but you can't describe it in words.